WesleyT/SnapStats/README.txt

 !snapreset
 This will bring Wins, Losses, and Cubes Today to 0

+NEW SEASON
+The highest rank is calculated for cube gains.
+Make sure to tell the bot when there is a new season using !newseason

 FIXES
 If something goes wrong and !undo cant fix it.